juhinagpure/Eduford-university/README.md

     git push
     ```

-10. **Create a Pull Request**: Open a pull request from your forked repository to the main PETARI repository.
+10. **Create a Pull Request**: Open a pull request from your forked repository to the main Eduford-University repository.
 Provide a clear description of your changes in the pull request.
 Follow these steps
     - Add the issue number, that you have been assigned[Formate:- Isuue number #(your issue number)]
     - Brief description of the changes